Christmas can be especially hard for families dealing with loss.

 Whether you’re going through a marriage separation, or you’ve lost someone dear to you within the year, Christmas makes everything more poignant.

-Karen Young is a psychologist at Hey Sigmund!
+Karen Young is a child development expert at Hey Sigmund.
 She says that when you have children, the most important thing is to consider their perspective.

 Listen to Karen Young on Feed Play Love:

 Children need to feel like they have access to both parents on Christmas.

 “You don’t want to put them in a position where they have to choose – so they get their time with each parent,” says Karen.

 “Even young kids get stuck in a loyalty bind, where they feel they can’t contact the absent parent, in case the parent they are with feels like they don’t want them as much.”

 The first Christmas after someone has passed away

 When the loss is permanent, it’s good to ask your kids what they’d like to do to remember the special person.